Grace-Stephen/30-days-of-Linux/README.md

-# 🐧 30 Days of Linux – System Admin Practice
+# 🐧 30 Days of Linux – Completed ✅

-Welcome!
-This repo contains my 30-day Linux journey to sharpen my system administration skills.
+This repo documents my 30 Days of Linux challenge where I practiced daily Linux tasks to build strong foundational system administration skills.
+Although the journey took over 3 months (alongside cloud computing studies), I stayed consistent and finished strong!

-## 🔍 Overview
-I'm following a self-paced 30-day plan to practice essential Linux commands, file management, permissions, user handling, and more.
+📅 **Start:** April 2025
+🏁 **Completed:** July 2025
+📁 Covered topics: File navigation, permissions, users/groups, process and package management, networking, cron jobs, compression, logging, and bash scripting.

+> ✅ See breakdown by day in folders above ⬆️

 Each day is logged with:
 - Commands used